MicrosoftDocs/playfab-docs/playfab-docs/sdks/cocos2d-x/index.md

 >[!Important]
 >This is a community supported SDK.
 Information on this page is no longer maintained and updated.
 This SDK only supports an old version of Cocos and has not been ported to support the latest version.

-To learn how you can contribute and provide support for this SDK, refer to the ReadMe at [PlayFab Cocos2D-x SDK repo](https://github.com/PlayFab/Cocos2d-xSDK).
+To learn how you can contribute and provide support for this SDK, refer to the ReadMe at [Cocos2D-x PlayFab SDK repo](https://github.com/PlayFab/Cocos2d-xSDK).

 The team at Microsoft would no longer be providing official support for those using this SDK.
 You can continue to get community support and updates at [PlayFab forums](https://community.playfab.com/index.html).